Construction Allowances Explained: How They Work and What May Go Wrong

 Client selections and allowances in Buildern help you break down costs into corresponding categories, like allowances for the kitchen, bedrooms, bathrooms, etc. With real-time information updates for all project participants, our software guarantees all stakeholders have access to project status and cost updates.

-Once you have an allowance created through the estimates, you can share it with the finalized proposal.
+Once you have an allowance created through the estimates, you can share it with the finalised proposal.
 The client will see the predefined types for each allowance, i.e., material, labour, equipment, etc. Meanwhile, the system will update all the changes in the original budget for better financial management.

 Wrapping up